-- Treat everyone with respect in every communication - Use your professor's proper title: Dr. or Prof. - Use clear and concise language - Remember that college level communication should use correct grammar.. - Use correct spelling and avoid texting abbreviations - Avoid using the caps lock feature as it can be interpreted as yelling online - Be cautious when using humor or sarcasm - Be cautious with personal information (both yours and others')

-Online Student Participation and Conduct Guidelines The practices of courtesy and respect that apply in the on-campus classroom also apply online.
-Any discriminatory, derogatory, or inappropriate comments are unacceptable and subject to the same disciplinary action applied in courses offered on campus.

-When you send an email to your professor or classmates, you should:

-- Use a subject line that describes what you are writing about - Avoid attachments unless you are sure your recipients can open them - Be clear, concise, and courteous - Sign your message with your name - Use your SPC [My Courses] email account to ensure delivery.

-Sometimes emails from nonSPC accounts are stopped by the spam filter and the recipient may not receive it.
+- Treat everyone with respect in every communication - Use your professor's proper title: Dr. or Prof. - Use clear and concise language - Remember that college level communication should use correct grammar whether written or spoken.
+Avoid slang. - Use correct spelling and avoid texting abbreviations - Avoid using the caps lock feature as it can be interpreted as yelling online - Be cautious when using humor or sarcasm as tone is sometimes lost in an email or discussion post and, even when spoken, your message might be misunderstood - Be cautious with personal information (both yours and others') - Online Student Participation and Conduct Guidelines - The practices of courtesy and respect that apply in the on-campus classroom also apply online.
+Any discriminatory, derogatory, or inappropriate comments are unacceptable and subject to the same disciplinary action applied in courses offered on campus. - When you send an email to your professor, department chair, dean, or classmates, you should: - Use a subject line that describes what you are writing about - Avoid attachments unless you are sure your recipients can open them - Be clear, concise, and courteous - Sign your message with your name - Use your SPC email account to ensure delivery.
+Sometime emails from non-SPC accounts are stopped by the spam filter and the recipient may not receive it.

 Your faculty member will include in the syllabus expectations for response times on email.

-Recordings in the classroom: See institutional link (above) and note regulations regarding unauthorized dissemination.
+Recordings in the classroom:

+See institutional link (above) and note regulations regarding unauthorized dissemination.
 If in doubt, please discuss with your professor.